Cancer Wellness Centre

 Chris Christensen, Flinders cancer patient.

-Flinders Foundation has also proudly supported two websites developed by researchers at Flinders University to better support cancer patients and their families that can be accessed from the comfort of their own home.
+Flinders Foundation has also proudly supported two websites developed by researchers at Flinders University to better support cancer patients and their families that can be accessed from home.

 Workaftercancer.com.au is a valuable resource for patients, health care providers and employers, and covers working during cancer treatment, returning to work when treatment is done and changing work.